• Skip to primary navigation

 ingredients in this vegetable lo mein recipe

 • Stir fry noodles.
 My favorite are the already-cooked stir fry noodles (like these stir fry noodles).
-I find them at my local grocery store in the "Asian Foods" aisle (near the soy sauce, etc.).
-You can also purchased dried noodles such a lo mein noodles, ramen noodles, udon noodles, soba noodles, etc. then cook them and use them in this recipe .
+I find them at my local grocery store in the “Asian Foods” aisle (near the soy sauce, etc.).
+You can also purchase dried noodles such a lo mein noodles, ramen noodles, udon noodles, soba noodles, etc. then cook them and use them in this recipe .

 • Sesame Oil.
 A staple in all Asian dishes on my site.
 Peanut oil, olive oil, or avocado oil are ok replacements for sesame oil, although the dish will lack the authentic take-out flavor without sesame oil it will still be delicious.